potatoeggy/eifueo/docs/chw3mz.md

     - e.g., *Since the first seven odd numbers are prime or square, all prime numbers must be prime or square.*
  - Arguments that **miss the point** provide an irrelevant conclusion that fails to address the issue of the question.
     - e.g., *"Is it allowed?"
 "It should be allowed because it's nowhere near as bad as alcohol."*
+ - A **non sequitur** is an invalid argument that does not follow the laws of thought.
+    - e.g., *All humans are mammals.
+Whales are mammals.
+Therefore, whales are humans.*
  - A **no true Scotsman** (appeal to purity) fallacy takes a generalisation and doubles down to protect it by excluding counterexamples typically via emotionally charged language.
     - e.g., *"Although your father is a Scotsman and dances, no* true *Scotsman would dance."*
  - Arguments with **recency bias** put greater importance on recent data over historic data.